-A Ladder Safety Checklist is available on our Forms page for use whenever ladders are required to perform a job.
+A Ladder Safety Checklist is available below under the Resources section for use whenever ladders are required to perform a job.
 It includes an inspection checklist and safety reminders for setting up and using different types of portable ladders.

-The Environmental Safety Office periodically provides general training sessions for Facilities Department personnel who use portable ladders.
+Public Health & Environmental Safety periodically provides general training sessions for Facilities Department personnel who use portable ladders.
 Other College employees who use ladders may, through their supervisor/department head, request to be included in the next scheduled training class.
 Training covers the proper use, care, inspection of, and hazards associated with portable ladders.
 Online Training is also available.

 What you need to know: